RoadieHQ/marketing-site/content/docs/custom-plugins/deploying/index.md

 ### Configurating your client

 If you're using cross account authentication, you'll provide the ID of your AWS account and Roadie will supply you with a role which you can assume to push your plugin to S3.
-You can do this via an aws profile like this (see ~/.aws/config):
+You can do this via an AWS profile like this (see ~/.aws/config):
 ```
 [profile uploader]
 role_arn = <role arn>